mlyang1/power-outage-analysis/README.md

 ## Introduction

 This dataset contains data on major power outages in the continental United States from January 2000 to July 2016.
+Major power outages are defined as those that impacted at least 50,000 customers or caused an unplanned firm load loss of at least 300 megawatts.
 Geographical location, regional climatic information, land-use characteristics, electricity consumption patterns and economic characteristics of the states affected by the outages are also included in the dataset.

 Our analysis is centered around the question: How have characteristics of major power outages changed over time?

-This analysis will provide insight into what factors may indicate greater risk of a major power outage in the United States.
+Analyzing historical trends and patterns of major power outages will provide insight into what factors may indicate greater risk of a major power outage in the United States.

 Number of rows: 1534

-Relevant Columns:
+#### Relevant Columns:

-* STATE : full name of U.S. state as a string
+##### Outage Events Information
-* OUTAGE.START : start date and time of power outage as a pandas datetime object
+* OUTAGE.START : start date and time of power outage (as pandas datetime object)
-* OUTAGE.RESTORATION : end date and time of power outage as a pandas datetime object
+* OUTAGE.RESTORATION : end date and time of power outage (as pandas datetime object)

+* CAUSE.CATEGORY : category of event causing outage
+* CAUSE.CATEGORY.DETAIL : more specific category of event causing outage

+* OUTAGE.DURATION : duration (in minutes)
+* DEMAND.LOSS.MW : amount of peak demand lost (in megawatts) [but in many cases, total demand is reported]
+* CUSTOMERS.AFFECTED : Number of customers affected

+##### Regional Climate Information
+* CLIMATE.REGION : United States climate region as specified by National Centers for Environmental Information
+* CLIMATE.CATEGORY : represents climate episode corresponding to year ('warm', 'cold', or 'normal' based on the Oceanic Niño Index (ONI))

+##### Regional Electricity Consumption Information
+Data is per U.S. State
+* TOTAL.PRICE : Average monthly electricity price (in cents/kilowatt-hour)
+* TOTAL.SALES : Total electricity consumption (in megawatt-hours)
+* TOTAL.CUSTOMERS : Annual number of total customers served

 ---